hamMUSings/BrowserShack/README.md

 Dockge is a core part of the system.
 It allows easy monitoring of all the containers in BrowserShack.
 It is also how you start and stop applicable subsystems notably:

 1) Hamlib RIGCTLD Server & IP KVM Server - control_stack stack
-2) Toggle Digipanel and Phone subsystems
+2) Toggle Phone subsystem
+3) Confirm Apache Guacamole subsystem is up and running

-Turning off the control_stack (hamlib server and ip-kvm) is the primary security method of this setup.
+Turning off the control_stack (hamlib server and ip-kvm) is a primary security method of this setup.

 > [!WARNING]
 > It is highly recommended to turn off the 'control_stack' stack when not in active use.
 This reduces the change of anyone accidentally or maliciously keying the radio without your knowledge.